 - Physical instability

 Many TBI symptoms might persist for days or weeks.
-Others might linger for months or persist throughout the individual’s life.
+Others might linger for months or persist throughout a person’s life.
 In some cases, the symptoms of a TBI might not become clear until the injured party attempts to engage in routine activities.

 Complete a Free Case Evaluation form now

-Our Personal Injury Team May Be Able to Advocate for You
+Our Marion, OH, Personal Injury Team will Advocate for You

 If you or someone you love suffered a TBI because of another person’s negligence, you might qualify for financial compensation.
-A Marion traumatic brain injury (TBI) lawyer from the Fitch Law Firm LLC might be able to help you assign financial liability to the at-fault party and fight for compensation on your behalf.
+A traumatic brain injury lawyer from the Fitch Law Firm LLC can help you assign financial liability to the at-fault party and fight for compensation on your behalf.